-Charter RoMEA is not only indulging your senses and exploring a new horizon of superyacht charter: joining a 82-meter lenght vessel like her is entering in a completely new world and open your horizons on undiscovered sensations.
-To exceed your journey on board, and keep a memorable picture of your days with RoMEA, a superyacht charter trip could not be a 5-star one without her culinary moments.
-We met Alexander Frey, Head Chef on board RoMEA, to talk about his background, his experiences with high-end clientele and his feeling of being on board one of the most sought-after charter motor yacht of the current market.
-A tasteful moment we are pleased to share with you, before you make your own idea during your next charter trip aboard...
+Charter RoMEA is not only indulging your senses and exploring a new horizon of superyacht charter: joining a 82-metre-long vessel like her is entering a whole new world and opening your horizons to new sensations.
+To exalt your on-board experience, and make happy memories of your time with RoMEA, a superyacht charter trip could not be a 5-star one without her culinary moments.
+We met Alexander Frey, Head Chef on-board RoMEA, to talk about his background, his experiences with high-end clientele and his feeling of being on-board one of the most sought-after charter motor yacht in the current market.
+A conversation we are pleased to share with you, before you make your own mind up during your next charter trip aboard...

 Imperial: How did you become the Chef of a yacht like RoMEA?

 It all started with a three-year apprenticeship in Switzerland.
 I worked at a famous five-star hotel called the Victoria Jungfrau, one of the finest in Switzerland, and that’s what made me really want to give it a go in high-end dining.
 From there I went to Paris and the three Michelin star Ducasse; and then on to Edinburgh to work with Tom Kitchen.
 It was only at that point that I started to explore a different direction…

 I worked a season in the Alps as a private chef and three seasons later, I got my first job on a yacht, a 33-metre Sunseeker.
 Now, seven years down the line, having worked on several charter vessels, including a 75-metre sail yacht, a 90-metre motoryacht and Imperial’s M/Y ARKLEY, I am proud to have secured a position as Head Chef on RoMEA.

 IY: What do you enjoy about working as a chef on a charter yacht?